Skip to main content

 Your body is a meticulously calibrated system, a constant cascade of biochemical information.
 When you feel a persistent sense of fatigue, a subtle shift in your mood, or an unwelcome change in your physical composition, it is a direct signal from this internal network.

 These are not mere signs of aging or stress to be endured; they are data points.
-The conversation around the (ADA) and workplace wellness programs often centers on visible disabilities, yet the most profound limitations can arise from the invisible world within ∞ the intricate, powerful, and sometimes disrupted world of your endocrine system.
+The conversation around the Americans with Disabilities Act (ADA) and workplace wellness programs often centers on visible disabilities, yet the most profound limitations can arise from the invisible world within ∞ the intricate, powerful, and sometimes disrupted world of your endocrine system.
 Understanding your rights to reasonable accommodations begins with a deeper appreciation for your own biology.

 The purpose of a wellness program, in its ideal form, is to support the health of the workforce.
-The ADA ensures this support is accessible to everyone, mandating that employers provide for individuals with disabilities.
+The ADA ensures this support is accessible to everyone, mandating that employers provide reasonable accommodations for individuals with disabilities.
 A disability, in this legal context, is a physical or mental impairment that substantially limits one or more major life activities.

 This definition is broad and deeply personal.
 It encompasses far more than conditions that are immediately obvious to an outside observer.
 It extends into the very core of your physiological function.